 Studying the media is about decoding all the hidden and not-so hidden messages within media products and understanding the processes involved in creating them.
 You will explore the complex relationship between media producers and audiences and investigate how audiences respond in different ways to products.
-You will have the opportunity to develop your written skills using exam structure and techniques building on the knowledge learnt from your analysis of the different media forms.
-You will also get to work with our industry Technical Support Assistant (TSA) to develop skills in photography, and you will learn how to edit and design images using Photoshop and use recording equipment to create a multi-media production.
+You will have the opportunity to develop your written skills using exam structure and techniques building on the knowledge learnt from your analysis of the different media forms, you will have four theory lessons a fortnight from Year 9 to 10 and then all lessons in Year 11 will be theory and exam practice/revision.
+You will also get to work with our industry Technical Support Assistant (TSA) to develop skills in photography, and you will learn how to edit and design images using Photoshop and use recording equipment to create a multi-media production in one lesson a fortnight from Year 9 to 10, however, not in Year 11.